FIZZ5Z/Flood-Detection/README.md

 - **Sohail Ahmed Khan**: The project was built using ideas and insights from [Sohail Ahmed Khan](https://github.com/sohailahmedkhan) [Project](https://github.com/sohailahmedkhan/Flood-Detection-from-Images-using-Deep-Learning.git).
 His work on flood detection inspired the implementation of the model.

+-**Rainfall Prediction Model**: The idea for the rainfall prediction model was inspired by [Siddhardhan's YouTube project](https://youtu.be/Pn5NTfeKJzY?si=P-nbsgqznXrYme7m).
+The video covers a complete walkthrough of predicting rainfall using machine learning, including data preprocessing, model selection, training, and evaluation.

 - **Code Inspiration**: The code was inspired and modified from [DeepLizard](https://deeplizard.com/), with some adaptations to suit the flood detection task.